George Witton: Later life

-When World War I broke out, an embittered Witton did not rush to enlist.
+When World War I broke out, an embittered Witton, then aged 40, did not rush to enlist.
 After former and future Prime Minister Andrew Fisher pledged during the 1914 general election that Australia would defend Britain "to the last man and last shilling," Witton intimated that he would be that last man.

 He lived in Gippsland, Victoria and in Queensland where he was a dairy farmer at 'Dundarrah' property, Coalstoun Lakes, and by 1928, director of the Biggenden cheese factory.
 Some of Witton's correspondence was cited in the 1932 Queensland royal commission into the butter industry and commissions paid to butter company managers.
 Dundarrah was sold in September 1936.
 He was involved as the secretary and treasurer of the Biggenden Golf Club, and a cup was in his name; and involved in competitive rifle shooting.

 George married Mary Louisa Humphrey in September 1913.
 She died in March 1931, aged 56 years, and was buried at the Lutwyche Cemetery, Brisbane.
 In September 1932, he married Carolen Ellen Stranger.
-He did not have any children, although he and Mary by 1928 sought to adopt an orphan, only to be denied as Witton was 'a disgraced soldier'.
+He did not have any children, although George and Mary Witton in 1928 sought to adopt an orphan, only to be denied on the grounds that George Witton had been dismissed with disgrace from the British armed forces.

+In 1929, George Witton revealed in a letter to James Francis Thomas that Peter Handcock had confessed to murdering Rev. Daniel Heese on Morant's orders shortly after they were both acquitted.
+At the time, Maj.
+Thomas was still unable to forgive himself for having failed to save Morant and Handcock's lives and had continued battling for decades to prove his clients innocence and to keep the case in the public eye.
+Upon receiving Witton's letter and realizing the degree to which his deceased clients had manipulated him, Maj.
+Thomas was, by all accounts, completely beside himself.

-He had a heart attack while cranking his car engine, and died in hospital on 14 August 1942, at the age of 68.
+Witton had a heart attack while cranking his car engine, and died in hospital on 14 August 1942, at the age of 68.
 He was buried with his first wife Mary in Brisbane's Lutwyche Cemetery which, coincidentally, is located on the corner of Gympie and Kitchener Roads.
 His will indicated he was a retired estate agent, late of 41 Maling Road, Canterbury, Melbourne, Victoria, the executor being his nephew.